Render Props in React

 - The

-component receives a function as itschildren
+Countercomponent receives a function as itschildrenprop. - Inside

-, we call this function, passing it the state and methods as arguments. - The function returns JSX, which becomes the rendered output of
+Counter, we call this function, passing it the state and methods as arguments. - The function returns JSX, which becomes the rendered output of

-. - In the usage, we pass a function as the child of
+Counter. - In the usage, we pass a function as the child of

-, which receives the state and methods and returns the desired JSX.
+Counter, which receives the state and methods and returns the desired JSX.

 Pros and Cons